 This doesn’t involve VO2 max training or long runs at near maximum effort.
-It goes far beyond sport watches, underwater treadmills and will provide the bedrock foundation you need to reach a new level.
+It goes far beyond sport watches and curved treadmills.

-Heart, attitude and the willingness to endure being uncomfortable outweighs all the crap that is out there.
+Heart, attitude and the willingness to endure being uncomfortable is the key.

-All of those things have their place but the best distance runners back in the day didn’t have heart rate monitors, gels during races or high altitude tents to sleep in.
+The best distance runners years ago didn’t have heart rate monitors, gels during races or high altitude tents to sleep in.